 Sarah is a certified CX Practitioner, a Justice of the Peace, a member of ADMA, AIDC and Women on Boards and sits on a number of committees and boards.

-Blair main sporting passion is Australian Rules Football, with a long history as a player, coach, and club administrator.
-He is currently in a coaching support role at Turvey Park.
+Blair’s main sporting involvement has been in Australian Rules Football, with a long history as a player, coach, and club administrator.

-Aside from enjoying some social touch footy and golf, he is a keen follower of horse racing and cricket, and his home is full of netball fanatics.
+Aside from playing some social touch footy and golf, he is a keen follower of horse racing and cricket and enjoys supporting his daughters in their sporting endeavours.

 Olivia Skellern (nee Bunn) is a dual Olympian, two-time Australian world championship representative and a world cup finalist.
 Finishing in the top ten in the world on multiple occasions in her chosen sport of Equestrian – Three Day Eventing.
 Olivia is also an NCAS Level Two Equestrian Coach.